 Contact: Career Development & Experiential Learning, The Smallwood Centre, 4th Floor, UC-4002, 864-2033

-Database (administered by the Harris Centre) – searchable database of researcher expertise, interests and projects (useful for collaborative research, and applied research especially in rural NL)
+A searchable database of researcher expertise, interests and project, administered by the Harris Centre.
+Useful for collaborative research, and applied research especially in rural Newfoundland and Labrador.

-Administers policy and provides information on safety issue at Memorial.
+Administers policy and provides information on safety issues at Memorial.
 These include, Health and Safety Committees, Accident/Incident Reporting, Biosafety, Boat Safety, Environmental Health & Safety, Hazardous Material Management, Health and Safety Committees, and Materials (including research materials) Safety.
-A list of Safety Procedures:

-Provide repair, maintenance, design and fabrication of a wide variety of electronic and refrigeration instrumentation (through its Electronics Division), as well as machining, welding, sheet metal fabrication, materials cutting (through its Miechanical Division), providing efficient and cost effective services to researchers and students.
+Provides repair, maintenance, design and fabrication of a wide variety of electronic and refrigeration instrumentation (through its Electronics Division), as well as machining, welding, sheet metal fabrication, materials cutting (through its Mechanical Division), providing efficient and cost effective services to researchers and students.

-A division of the Department of Computing and Communications at Memorial.
-The CPC is a not-for-profit centre focusing on excellent service, a high level of technical knowledge, quality products and very affordable pricing.
+A division of the Department of Information Technology Services at Memorial.
+CPC is a not-for-profit centre focusing on excellent service, a high level of technical knowledge, quality products and very affordable pricing.
 It specializes in academic discounts and volume purchase programs.
-The CPC provides benefits from pricing and programs negotiated nationally for universities and colleges across Canada Information on computer-related purchases; (useful for budget preparation and purchasing)
+The CPC provides benefits from pricing and programs negotiated nationally for universities and colleges across Canada.
+Can provide information on computer-related purchases (useful for budget preparation and purchasing).

 Contact: CPC, 864-2673; Computing Services Building (T-12), Room CS1000

-Faculty of Engineering and Applied Science – advance ocean engineering research, promote interaction amongst researchers and other stakeholders, foster an innovative, wealth-creating research milieu, and take an active role in shaping policies in ocean technology.
+Faculty of Engineering and Applied Science – advanced ocean engineering research, promotes interaction amongst researchers and other stakeholders, fosters an innovative, wealth-creating research milieu, and takes an active role in shaping policies in ocean technology.